sahinidisa/tiympc.github.io/photos.markdown

 **Date**: Saturday, November 12, 2022

-**Description**: I am still amazed when looking at this unedited photo.
-This day was one of friendship and gave me my first Californian adventure outside of San Francisco.
+**Description**: I am still amazed when looking at the kite in this unedited photo.
+This day, which was one of friendship, gave me my first Californian adventure outside of San Francisco.

 ![Santa Cruz, California](/images/santa-cruz-pacific-ocean.jpg)